chumarjamil/cloudforge/README.md

 # Notes
 ### RDS Public Read Replica
-In production we deploy a read replica of the cloud-infra database so that it can be read from Google Data Studio.
+In production I deploy a read replica of the cloud-infra database so that it can be read from Google Data Studio.
 Manual steps here: https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_ReadRepl.html#USER_ReadRepl.Create

-### Task Definition
-- Dont worry about changing task-definitions will rewrite image name, because it already ignore when the task-definitions externally updated by gh actions or any manual actions.
-- Why in application repo like `cloud-infra` has `task-definitions` and in this repo has it to. because the `task-definitions` in application repo is exported version of this repo, and how to export the `task-definitions` can be accessed on this [doc](doc/HowToAddNewApp.md)
-- In sonarqube task definitions you can see we set `sonarqube_nfs_accesspoint_id` manually by setting in variables.tf, but its not fully manual, because the nfs already created by terraform but cant get the `access point id`, so if nfs successfully created, we must update the variables manually in variables.tf
 # CloudForgestructure Deployment with Terraform

 This repository showcases my ability to deploy and manage CloudForgestructure using Terraform.
 It leverages various AWS services to create a robust and scalable environment for running applications.